dashpay/docs/developers/index.rst

   Enables the `DKG process to create LLMQ quorums
   <https://github.com/dashpay/dips/blob/master/dip-0006.md>`_.
 At the
   moment, this only activates a dummy DKG on testnet, which will later be replaced by the real DKG for mainnet and testnet.
+When enabled, simple PoSe scoring and banning is also active.

 Viewing spork status